 In such cases, beacon gateways can offer a solution by tracking everyone’s movement around the premises.
 This is if the invitation cards have a beacon embedded in them.
 The management can receive notifications if any of the visitors try to access the restricted areas.

 It’s hard for a large-scale farmer to monitor all the domestic animals’ movement on his/her farm.
 Some can easily get lost when they leave the farm.
 Beacon gateway can help track these animals’ movements and know if any of them leave the farm.

-A beacon gateway is a small wireless receiver or reader that enables the communication between Bluetooth low-energy beacons.
+A beacon gateway is a small wireless receiver or reader that enables communication between Bluetooth low-energy beacons.
 It receives beacon data and transmits it to the backend databases and cloud systems.

-It’s easy to install, saves power, and cost-effective.
+It’s easy to install, saves power, and is cost-effective.
 Deploying it requires professional assistance for the process to be successful.
 It offers various solutions like events management, efficient farming, and tracking goods.